LachlanMcKee/Hilt-Compose-Navigation-Factory/README.md

   }
 }
 ```

+To see this in practice, please take a look at the [sample](sample) directory.

 ## Download
 This library is available on Maven, you can add it to your project using the following gradle dependencies: